This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 - Look at the speaker lineup and think about whom you’d like to meet.

 - It’s a good idea to spend some time to research what they have been working on; this will also help you to think of questions you might want to ask.

 - If you don’t already follow them on social media, it’s a good idea to do it before the event.
 Likewise often the speakers themselves are excited to share and promote the event.
 Maybe, you can leave a comment that you’re very excited to meet them and look forward to hearing them speak.

 - Be mindful that there is a fine line between naturally approaching somebody and fangirling somebody.

-Point out something you’ve liked about their speech; this shows them that you’ve connected with them and their work.
+Point out something you’ve liked about their speech; this shows that you’ve connected with them and their work.

 Bloggers as a whole tend to be a very supportive community.
-Many of the experts I have met have been exceptionally gracious with their time and expertise.
+In addition, many of the experts I have met have been exceptionally gracious with their time and expertise.

 Blogging can be a lonely business.
 A blogging conference turns this upside down.
 You’ll be amidst by a ton of people.
 That’s great (and can also almost feel like a culture shock).

-You’ll find inspiration from the things you learn in your sessions and niche groups as well as from the interaction with your peers.
+You’ll find inspiration from the things you learn in your sessions and niche groups and the interaction with your peers.

 You'll naturally soak up new inspiration!

-Especially, if you’ve been experiencing a creative slump (writer’s block anyone?) mingling with other bloggers give you a boost for weeks to come.
+Especially if you’ve been experiencing a creative slump (writer’s block, anyone?), mingling with other bloggers gives you a boost for weeks to come.

 Sessions and panels are great and can turbocharge your knowledge within a short period.

 But the real value in a blogging conference lies in networking.
-Chances are that you are the only ‘blogger’ among your circle of family and friends.
+The chances are that you are the only ‘blogger’ among your circle of family and friends.

 A blog conference gives you the chance to meet and connect with other like-minded bloggers and content creators.

 I don't know about you, but saying 'I am a blogger.' is something that takes practice.